collectd/collectd.github.io/documentation/manpages/collectd.md

 - **SIGUSR1**

     This signal causes **collectd** to signal all plugins to flush data from internal caches.
-E. g. the `rrdtool plugin` will write all pending data to the RRD files.
+E.Â g. the `rrdtool plugin` will write all pending data to the RRD files.
 This is the same as using the `FLUSH -1` command of the `unixsock plugin`.